Jim Moran (basketball): Coaching career

 In November 2013, Moran began his coaching career as a player development coach for the NBA Development League's Maine Red Claws.
 He then became the Portland Trail Blazers' associate video coordinator for the 2014–15 season.
 The Trail Blazers finished that season with a 51–31 record, a Northwest Division championship, and a berth into the Western Conference playoffs as a fourth-seed.
 Moran was promoted to be a full-time assistant coach upon the start of the 2015–16 season.
 He then spent the next six years with Portland, but was fired as part of a wholesale coaching staff change at the conclusion of the 2020–21 season.
 Moran was hired soon thereafter as a top assistant for the Detroit Pistons.

+On June 15, 2023, Moran was named the first ever head coach of the Rip City Remix, Portland's G League affiliate.

+On July 25, 2024, Moran joined the Sacramento Kings as an assistant coach and on September 9, he was officially named an assistant coach.

+On April 21, 2025, Moran was hired to serve as an assistant coach at Florida State under head coach Luke Loucks.